paulbrodersen/somnotate/README.md

 electroencephalograms (EEGs), electromyograph (EMG), or local field potentials (LFPs).

-The approach here consists of two parts: linear discriminant analysis (LDA) and a hidden Markov model (HMM).
+The approach taken here consists of two parts: linear discriminant analysis (LDA) and a hidden Markov model (HMM).
 Linear discriminant analysis (LDA) performs automatic feature selection by projecting the high-dimensional time series data to a lower dimensional feature space that is optimal for state classification using hard, linear decision boundaries.
 However, instead of applying these decision boundaries